DevanB/devanb/README.md

 I’m Devan, a passionate leader, developer, and designer based in sunny Orlando, Florida.

+NOTE: As of April 2025, I am seeking employment.
+Please [reach out via email](mailto:devan@devanb.us) if you are in need of a software engineering leader or upper-level (staff, principal) engineer!

 ## 🙋 About Me

 - 12+ years software development experience, with 7+ years in leadership and management roles